zuplo/docs/docs/articles/local-development.md

 - Developer Portal
 - Tunnels

+Additionally, any modules that you add to your package.json for local development will not be available when you deploy your Zuplo Gateway to the cloud.
+These modules might work locally in local development, but they will not be available in production.
+Consult https://zuplo.com/docs/articles/node-modules for the official list of supported modules.

+As of October 2023, we are looking into ways to support bringing in your own modules.
+We are proceeding carefully as we want to ensure that we can provide a secure and reliable experience for our users.

 ## Configuration for Local Development

 Some features of the Zuplo Gateway require additional configuration to run